yudhisteer/Assessing-NeRF-s-Efficacy-in-3D-Model-Reconstruction-A-Comparative-Analysis-with-Blender/README.md

 <a name="rt"></a>
 ### 0.1 Ray Tracing

 Ray tracing works by calculating how light interacts with objects in a 3D scene.
 It's like simulating the path of a beam of light as it bounces off surfaces, refracts through materials, and creates shadows.
-This technique meticulously tracks rays of light from the viewer's eye through each pixel on the screen, considering complex interactions such as reflections and refractions.
-This results in highly detailed and photorealistic images, making it ideal for movie special effects and rendering realistic scenes in high-end games.
+This technique tracks rays of light from the viewer's eye through each pixel on the screen, considering complex interactions such as **reflections** and **refractions**.
+This results in **highly detailed** and **photorealistic images**.

 <div style="text-align: center;">